Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 Fog and atmosphere of many biomes has been overhauled across all three packs!
 Find detailed changelogs by clicking name of a pack to go to its CurseForge page.

-NOTE: The update may not be out yet as of writing this, but it will be very soon, the app update and these PSAs were released a bit prematurely.
+Note: The update may not be out yet if you're seeing this, but it will be very soon, the app update and these PSAs were released a bit prematurely.
 I've just managed to resume working on Vanilla RTX updates as we speak following app's 3.1 update.
 Things will be back on track soon!

 ## Chaos Cubes [cd:"120"] [glyph:"F158"]